michi84o/AccessBattle/README.md

   - Rematch does not work sometimes

 - TODO
-  - Interface for user databse plugins
+  - Interface for user database plugins
   - Ping Server, reconnect if required
   - Cleanup inactive games and logins, KeepAlive packets
   - Matchmaking for random matches